-Volunteer at an extremely ethical predator sanctuary in the beautiful Western Cape province of South Africa home to lions, tigers, leopard, cheetah, caracal and jackal.
-Volunteers assist in areas like preparing food, animal enrichments, building and maintaining enclosures and all around animal husbandry for captive-bred predators that have been saved from trophy hunting and canned breeding farms and are not able to be released into the wild.
+Volunteer at an extremely ethical predator sanctuary in the beautiful Western Cape province of South Africa home to lions, tigers, leopard, serval, caracal and jackal.
+Volunteers assist in areas like preparing food, animal enrichments, building and maintaining enclosures and all-around animal husbandry for captive-bred predators that have been saved from trophy hunting and canned breeding farms and are not able to be released into the wild.
 A project for the big cat lovers who understand that no breeding, no petting and no trading takes place with true big cat sanctuaries.

 |Starting days||All year around with set starting dates for Saturday (see below)|